Jack9491/Arduino-Traffic-Lights/README.md

 ---

-Feel free to explore the code, watch the video, or build your own version of the project! 😊
+Feel free to explore the code or build your own version of the project! 😊